davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 They would not.
 There would be no reason to.
 It literally would not matter what the code was like.
 Our hypothetical system could handle whatever it's given and produce the requested changes.

 This hypothetical system isn't magic.
 Using it would certainly require skill, perhaps deep skill.
-While there might be overlap with the skills we've built up around quality software construction, most of those skills become obsolete.
+While there might be overlap with the skills we've built up around quality software construction, most of those skills would become obsolete.

 This system is not so hypothetical.

 <blockquote class="pullquote">We know that in at least some cases, they do exactly what I described above.</blockquote>

 We've seen what AI code generation systems are capable of.
 We know that in at least some cases, they do exactly what I described above.
 In some cases, they can take an existing system, a description of a change, and produce a system with that change.
-And they seem to be improving quickly.
+And they seem to be improving quickly, handling more and more cases.

 And yet.